jyan95/website/README.md

-This is a repository for my personal website joshuayan.com
+This is a repository for my website: joshuayan.com